andrewbaxter/good-ormning/readme.md

 2. Good-ormning generates a function to set up/migrate the database
 3. Good-ormning generates functions for each query

+### Why you want it

+- You want end to end type safety, from table definition through queries, across versions
+- You want to do everything in Rust, you don't want to need to spin up a database and run SQL manually

 ### Features

 - No macros
 - No generics
 - No traits (okay, simple traits for custom types to help guide implementations _only_)
-- No boilerplate duplicating stuff in the schema
+- No boilerplate
 - Automatic migrations, no migration-schema mismatches
 - Query parameter type checking - no runtime errors due to parameter types, counts, or ordering
 - Query logic type checking via a query simulation
 - Query result type checking - no runtime errors due to result types, counts, or ordering
-- Fast to generate, low runtime overhead
+- Fast to generate, minimum runtime overhead

 Like other Rust ORMs, Good-ormning doesn't abstract away from actual database workflows, but instead aims to enhance type checking with normal SQL.